-John Beck and the Washington Redskins: Never Assume
+John Beck the Rookie?

 Why this should be so is rather perplexing.
 He has exactly six games at the professional level, and while all six were loses, they were all the result of poor team play.